Chess Trophies in New Zealand

 The Silver Rook

 The Silver Rook is awarded each year to the New Zealand champion.
 This storied trophy is intimately tied to our the long history of our National championship (the world's oldest) The trophy is widely admired around the world, has a magnificent presence, and is very valuable.
 Consequently these days it is kept securely at NZ chess HQ rather than trusted to the custody of individual chessplayers, who of course don't have a tremendous reputation for reliability as a group in general.
-A little like cricket's Ashes which sadly never leave the long room at Lord's even when 'held' by Australia.Amongst many others, (for a full list see the History page) the trophy bears the name of the late great IM Ortvin Sarapu no less than twenty times, an international record for multiple wins of a national championship
+A little like cricket's Ashes which sadly never leave the long room at Lord's even when 'held' by Australia.Amongst many others, the trophy bears the name of the late great IM Ortvin Sarapu no less than twenty times, an international record for multiple wins of a national championship.
+More photos and a full list of champions.

 South Island Championship

 This trophy has been awarded since 1950.
-Awaiting some more commentary
+A full list of champions is available here.

 Brooker Memorial Trophy